What We Believe

 Our Mission: Loving our neighbors

 Few people, including most non-Christians, would argue against the golden rule – treating others as you want them to treat you.
 Nothing against the golden rule, but that’s not what we mean by loving our neighbors.

-Loving our neighbors is ultimately about loving God (Matt.
-22:37-39).
-If we're going to enjoy a growing relationship with God, we must learn to love what God loves.
+Loving our neighbors is ultimately about loving God (Matthew 22:37-39).
+If we’re going to enjoy a growing relationship with God, we must learn to love what God loves.
 Who does God love?
 All the people around us.
 After all, they bear His image.
 So how do we love them?
-By proclaiming the gospel with our words (Rom.
-10:13-14) and adorning the gospel with our deeds (Matt.
-5:16).
-That means being generous, being honest, protecting the weak, practicing justice and pursuing reconciliation.
-Bottom line - being holy as He is holy (Lev.
-19:1-18).
+By proclaiming the gospel with our words (Romans 10:13-14) and adorning the gospel with our deeds (Matthew 5:16).
+That means being generous, being honest, protecting the weak, practicing justice, and pursuing reconciliation.
+Bottom line – being holy as He is holy (Leviticus 19:1-18).

 Call it evangelism.
 Call it social justice.
 Call it love.
-Whether we're sharing the gospel with a co-worker, extending hospitality to the family next door, teaching kids in Sunday school, praying with a dying saint, or distributing food to the materially poor, our relationship with God will only grow to the extent we're loving others as He has loved us.
-The more we spend ourselves helping our neighbor enjoy a growing relationship with God, the more we will find our own delight in who God is and what He's done increasing (Phil.
-1:3-7).
+Whether we’re sharing the gospel with a co-worker, extending hospitality to the family next door, teaching kids in Sunday School, praying with a dying saint, or distributing food to the materially poor, our relationship with God will only grow to the extent we’re loving others as He has loved us.
+The more we spend ourselves helping our neighbors enjoy a growing relationship with God, the more we will find our own delight in who God is and what He’s done increasing (Philippians 1:3-7).